luyaocchen/training-cordapp-1/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

 # Training CorDapp 1
-This project is the template we will use to define a complete CorDapp training.
+This project is the template based CorDapp training.
 Our CorDapp will allow a token to be issued onto the ledger.

-We'll take a test-driven approach.
-You'll know your CorDapp is working when it passes both sets of tests defined in `src/test/java/java_training`.
+We'll take a test-driven approach such that you'll know your CorDapp is working when it passes both sets of tests defined in `src/test/java/java_training`.

 ## Links to useful resources